The 8th of October 2015 is a date that is etched into the minds of almost every Liverpool supporter worldwide.

-And what a six years it has been for the club.
+And what a seven years it has been for the club.

 The obvious highpoint was in 2020 when Klopp led the team to a first Premier League title and in the process ended the club’s 30-year wait for the biggest prize in English football.

 One year prior a sixth European Cup had been brought to Merseyside as they dispatched of Tottenham Hotspur in a cagey final that ended 2-0 to the Reds in Madrid.

 A UEFA Super Cup victory against Chelsea and a first-ever FIFA Club World Cup were added to the near overflowing trophy cabinet at Anfield in between the two most prized assets in club football as Klopp etched his name into Liverpool folklore and became their most successful manager since Kenny Dalglish had first filled the position in the late 80s and early 90s.

 Last season brought with it two more trophies in the form of the FA Cup and the Carabao Cup.

 However, it was a bittersweet campaign as Manchester City recovered from trailing 0-2 to Aston Villa on the last day of the season to clinch the Premier League title following an epic race between the rivals.

 A memorable Champions League run did not have its glorious ending either.